The Lord of the Rings Online: Helm's Deep: Stonedeans

 The men of Dunland, with help from Saruman's Orcs and Uruk-hai, control a great deal of the Stonedeans.
 They prepare to cross the river-gorge at Brockbridge, where a few brave men hold back an endless tide threatening to wash over northern Stonedeans.
 A region among the foothills of the Misty Mountains, the Stonedeans consists of crags, broken stones, tall oaks and firs, and rushing rivers.
 A source of many of the metals worked by the Rohirrim, particularly iron mined from the low mountains that surround Nan Curunír.
 This Riding among all others in Rohan is the most similar to Dunland.
 Historically poor and uncivilized compared with the remainder of the Westemnet, the Stonedeans have seen many marriages between Eorlingas the Dunlendings.
 Rohirrim from more prosperous lands even call it "Deanland" in jest.

 Kingstead

 From atop Edoras, King Théoden has ruled Kingstead and the entire Mark.
-In recent months, Gríma Wormtongue's whispering counsel has made the once-beloved King increasingly feeble and suspicious.
-Now, word of his son Théodred's death has sunk Théoden into a dark and profound depression.
-Kingstead, royal Riding of the Mark, is among the most fertile and pleasant of all Rohan's provinces.
-Stretches of rich green grassland and farms are scattered between the rivers Snowbourn and Swiftwater, where the land grows damp and marshy, dotted with willow trees.
-Behind Edoras, deep into the White Mountains, lies the valley of Harrowdale, once plagued by Orcs that were wiped out over a century ago by King Folca the Hunter.
-Some whisper, however, that not all the Orcs were slain, and that some are biding their time, waiting for a chance to exact vengeance upon the Mark.
+Gríma Wormtongue's counsel has made the King increasingly feeble and suspicious.
+Following his son Théodred's death, Théoden fell into a depression.
+Kingstead, the royal Riding of the Mark, is described as among the most fertile of all Rohan's provinces.
+It has stretches of grassland and farms scattered between the rivers Snowbourn and Swiftwater.
+Behind Edoras, deep into the White Mountains, lies the valley of Harrowdale, which was once plagued by Orcs that were wiped out over a century ago by King Folca the Hunter.
+Some characters believe that not all the Orcs were slain, and that some are waiting for a chance to exact vengeance upon the Mark.